-- 1. Assessment deadlines will be clearly communicated to students via notices from the relevant administrative office.
+- Assessment deadlines will be clearly communicated to students via notices from the relevant administrative office.
 All students should work to submit by these fixed deadlines. - 2.
-A student may apply for a short extension to the submission date via their Programme Leader.
+A student may apply for a short extension to the submission date via their QAEE Programme Leader in conjunction with the Northumbria University Partnership Coordinator.
 If approved, evidence of the approval and the agreed submission date should be attached to their assessment.
 Such an approval will result in the assessment being marked as 'normal'.
 Extensions of more than one week will not be granted by this process.
 Students who need significantly more time should consider if they have grounds for a PEC (see above). - 3.
 A student who submits their assessment late without approval is entitled to receive formative feedback on their work, but their mark for this component of assessment will be zero (ARNA regulations, 1.7, p1). - 4.
 A piece of work which is submitted late will be clearly labelled as such at the point of submission and the student will be provided with a receipt advising them that the work has been accepted beyond the submission deadline.